OumaimaBoughdad/Hospital-Management-/README.md

-4. Set Up the Backend (Laravel) first you should naviagate to the backend folder laravelBack using : cd laravelBack and then run this command composer install to install the the required dependencies
+4. Set Up the Backend (Laravel) first you should naviagate to the backend folder laravelBack using : cd laravelBack and then run this command composer install to install the the required dependencies after you should run this command : php artisan migrate to run the database migrations and last serve the laravel application using : php artisan serve
+5. Set Up the Frontend (React) to install all the required dependencies for react use npm install or yarn install and run the application using the command npm start

+and that will be all you should be doing and here are some screenshots for the website interfaces